Wisconsin's Rustic Roads

 "This hasn't changed since I was a kid," Hilden said.
 "It's so unique — it's the kind of place you don't find much anymore."

-'This is special'
+'This place is special'

 Since 1975, motorists have been able to find their way to Wisconsin's prettiest nooks and crannies, thanks to the Rustic Roads program.

 "It seems to be near and dear to the hearts of Wisconsinites," says coordinator Jane Carrola.
-"It has been going 30 years without stop, and people are not losing interest."

 The roads are nominated by local jurisdictions and receive no special protection, though one of the criteria is that the road not be slated for development.